cdapio/hydrator-plugins/kafka-plugins/README.rst

 Introduction
 ============

-Collection of Kafka Hydrator Plugins that allow reading and writing data from and to Kafka.
+A Kafka Hydrator Plugin that allows the writing of data to Kafka.

 Getting Started
 ===============